Most people who get married never imagine they’ll file for divorce someday.

 The bottom line

-If you’re considering divorce, there are several websites that will allow you to file online for much less than you would pay if you hired a lawyer to oversee your case.
+If you’re considering divorce, there are several quality online divorce services that help allow you to file online for much less than you would pay if you hired a lawyer to oversee your case.

 If you’re able to take advantage of this option, you will save money and end up with the same result in the end.